Email marketing tips for business: What marketers need to know

 Aside from hiring marketing content writers worth their salt with the ability to pen concise and appealing copy with engaging calls to action, and optimising through A/B testing or using control groups, technology can be a game-changer.

-In 2021, Smart Insights found the overall average open rate for a marketing email is 16.97%, with a 10.29% click through rate (CTR) across all industries – the average Facebook CTR in the newsfeed was just 1.1% in 2020.
+In 2021, Smart Insights found the overall average open rate for a marketing email is 16.97%, with a 10.29% click-through rate (CTR) across all industries.
+The average Facebook CTR in the newsfeed was just 1.1% in 2020.

-To increase your already high chances of user ineraction, a large number of companies are now employing automation into their strategy.
+To increase your already high chances of user interaction, a large number of companies are now employing automation into their strategy.

 Email automation frees up valuable time for those in marketing; once the work is front-loaded, the rest should sail smoothly.
 It also helps the personalisation process by combining data sets to consistently add in details such as name, company, location and so forth.

-More significantly, this technology can follow-up on emails once opened or acted upon per individual, leading to a meaningful dialogue and nurturing process.
+More significantly, this technology can follow up on emails once opened or acted upon per individual, leading to a meaningful dialogue and nurturing process.

 As with most technology, however, there is often a cautionary tale, and automation is no different.